Pete Seeger's Session

 A Beliefnet interview with the great folk singer on God, religion, and whether music can change the world.

-Do you think there’s an afterlife?
+Do you think creativity is spiritual?

 I’m sure some people would call it that.
 And if there is anything such as spiritual, maybe that is it.
 Arlo Guthrie thinks there’s a stream of songs flowing past you all the time, and you just have to know when to stick out your hand and get one.
 Then he adds, “I’m lucky that I don’t live downstream from Bob Dylan.”

 When people sing together in community, is there a spirit that takes over?